truefalse10/vue-cli-plugin-docker-nginx/README.md

 # vue-cli-plugin-docker-nginx

+> having a node container running an express server seemed kind of overkill for serving a built vue-app

-> vue-cli-plugin that adds a minimal docker deployment using a nginx server to serve your static files
+This is a vue-cli-plugin that adds a minimal docker deployment (**~19MB** + static files) using nginx to serve your vue-app

-## Installation
+### Installation

 ```
 vue add vue-cli-plygin-docker-nginx